 - (a) The Issuer will conduct its operations so as to qualify as a "mortgage investment corporation" as defined in section 130.1 of the Income Tax Act. - (b) The Issuer will invest in mortgages on residential properties such as single-family dwellings, duplexes, townhouses, condominium units, land or multiple family dwellings such as apartment buildings.
-Additionally, the Issuer will invest in commercial and industrial property, including properties under construction. - (c) All mortgages will, following funding, be registered on title to the subject property in the name of the Issuer; except that in some instances the interests of the Issuer may be registered in the name of a third party approved by the Issuer as trustee on behalf of the Issuer. - (d) No single investment or related group of investments involving one property or development, or involving several properties or developments owned by one borrower and its affiliates, will exceed 10% of the book value of the assets of the Issuer at funding, unless firm takeout commitments are in place.
-This restriction does not apply to obligations of Canadian municipal, provincial and federal governments and government agencies. - (e) Temporary surplus cash funds not invested in mortgages will be invested in short-term deposits, savings accounts or government guaranteed income certificates. - (f) Mortgage investments will be made as either term mortgages or interim construction mortgages and will generally not exceed 75% of the appraised value of the subject property at the date of advance. - (g) Mortgage loans in amounts up to \$1,000,000 may be approved by the Management Team (as defined below under "3.
-Management of the Issuer 3.5 Pacifica Joint Venture"). - (h) Mortgage loans in amounts of more than \$1,000,000 and up to \$3,000,000 must be approved by a majority of the members of the Loan Management Committee (as defined below under "3.
-Management of the Issuer - 3.5 Pacifica Joint Venture"). - (i) Mortgage loans in excess of \$3,000,000 must be approved by a two-thirds majority of the Board of Directors of the Issuer, excluding directors that have been formally excused. - (j) The Issuer requires a current appraisal with every new mortgage application unless otherwise directed by the directors of the Issuer (appraisals on renewal mortgage applications are done on a case-by-case basis), such appraisal to be prepared by a member of the Accredited Appraisal Canadian Institute or a Canadian Residential Appraiser. - (k) The Issuer does not hold as part of its property any indebtedness, whether by way of mortgage or otherwise, of a person who is an annuitant, a beneficiary or an employee, as the case may be, under the governing plan of trust or of any other person who does not deal at arm's length with that person.
+Additionally, the Issuer will invest in mortgages on commercial and industrial property, including properties under construction. - (c) All mortgages will, following funding, be registered on title to the subject property in the name of the Issuer; except that in some instances the interests of the Issuer may be registered in the name of a third party approved by the Issuer as trustee on behalf of the Issuer. - (d) No single investment or related group of investments involving one property or development, or involving several properties or developments owned by one borrower and its affiliates, will exceed 10% of the book value of the assets of the Issuer at funding, unless firm takeout commitments are in place or unless approved by a two-thirds majority of the Board of Directors of the Issuer, excluding directors that have been formally excused from such approval.
+This restriction does not apply to obligations of Canadian municipal, provincial and federal governments and government agencies. - (e) Temporary surplus cash funds not invested in mortgages will be invested in short-term deposits, savings accounts or government guaranteed income certificates. - (f) Mortgage investments will be made as either term mortgages or interim construction mortgages and will generally not exceed 75% of the appraised value of the subject property at the date of advance. - (g) Mortgage loans in amounts up to \$1,000,000 may be approved by any one member of the management team of the Issuer. - (h) Mortgage loans in amounts of more than \$1,000,000 and up to \$3,000,000 must be approved by a majority of the management team of the Issuer. - (i) Mortgage loans in excess of \$3,000,000 must be approved by a two-thirds majority of the Board of Directors of the Issuer, excluding directors that have been formally excused. - (j) The Issuer requires a current appraisal with every new mortgage application unless otherwise directed by the directors of the Issuer (appraisals on renewal mortgage applications are done on a case-by-case basis), such appraisal to be prepared by a member of the Accredited Appraisal Canadian Institute or a Canadian Residential Appraiser. - (k) The Issuer does not hold as part of its property any indebtedness, whether by way of mortgage or otherwise, of a person who is an annuitant, a beneficiary or an employee, as the case may be, under the governing plan of trust or of any other person who does not deal at arm's length with that person.